“Business basics for data scientists? What do I need that for?”

 You might think that a data scientist’s job ends with packaging the information and presenting it to management and stakeholders.
 But the truth is that, if you’re serious about your career, you should know how decision-making works.
 The best data scientists make sure that the insight they provide will become the basis for development.
 They know which processes in the company should be reworked to turn the data-derived knowledge into actionable steps.
 As a data scientist, you can have a strong impact on the company’s desire to learn and improve.
 And, sometimes, it will be up to you to inspire accommodation of analytical capabilities throughout the organization.
 Or initiate implementing an appropriate IT infrastructure.

-That sums up our list of 5 business basics that will help you on your data science career path.
+That sums up our list of 5 business basics for data scientists that will help you on your data science career path.

 We did our best to outline the importance of understanding business strategy and collecting the right data for anyone who wants to launch a successful data science career.
 We discussed how to reach meaningful insights through analysis and how to represent your insights in a dashing manner.
 Plus, we touched on the importance of inspiring evidence-based decision making.

 Now, you can use these fundamentals as a stepping stone to gradually build up on your business know-how.
 Try expanding your knowledge by reading some relevant books.
 Or take an additional online business course with practical exercises and hands-on projects to improve your skill set and make your resume truly stand out.

 However, in case you‘ve just discovered this article while waiting to be called in your next interview, don’t despair.
 You still have a few minutes left.
 That’s just enough time to repeat the business basics for data scientists 5 times as a data science mantra.
 Now take a deep breath, exhale, and enter with the unshakeable confidence of a master data scientist who truly knows their stuff.

 Go get ‘em!